WissamSawah/job-opertinity-task/client/README.md

 The code standard is a combination of the default settings for Vue, JS and SASS in ESLint and Stylelint as well as custom rules.

-### Git Hooks

-By running `npm install` a pre-commit Git Hook is installed.
-This hook runs ESLint and Stylelint before each commit.
-It asserts that the code standard is upheld for all `.vue`, `.js` and `.scss` files.

-If a linter check fails the commit is cancelled and the user is requested to fix the listed files, either with the `-lint-fix` scripts or manually before performing another commit.

 ## Folder and File Structure